a-azad/a-azad.github.io/index.md

   * An interactive web page for kids
   * Coded in R and RShiny
   * It is useful to:
-    - Visualize the concept of longitude and latitude
+    - Visually learn and practice longitude vs. latitude
-    - Learn the concept of randomization
+    - Understand the concept of randomization
   * The tool is live [here](https://delgraph.shinyapps.io/MyTool/)
   <br><br>
   ![](/imgs/map.jpg)